SarfiHabibova/RansomGame/README.md

 # RansomGame
-RansomGame is an interactive and amusing game designed to simulate real-world ransomware scenarios while making learning cybersecurity practices engaging and enjoyable.
-The game is structured as follows:

-- Levels and Gameplay
-  - The game consists of four levels, each with progressively challenging questions.
-Level 1 contains simpler questions, while Level 4 features complex, scenario-based questions that test critical thinking.
-  - At each level, users face a set of five questions.
-Mistakes are penalized, with increasing severity as the levels progress.
-For example, making three mistakes in Level 1 encrypts the user’s pictures, while two mistakes in Level 4 encrypts desktop files.
+RansomGame consists of 4 levels, each designed to progressively challenge the user’s knowledge of cybersecurity concepts.
+Upon launching the game, users are presented with a choice of three paths: Red, Blue, or Essentials.
+This selection determines the thematic focus of the quiz questions.
+As users advance through the levels, the difficulty of the questions increases significantly to test their critical thinking and decision-making skills.
+To maintain engagement, the game features mini games between each level.
+These mini games serve two purposes: providing entertainment and allowing players to earn additional points.
+Penalty System
+RansomGame simulates the consequences of ransomware attacks by encrypting user files upon repeated mistakes.
+The penalties for mistakes are as follows:
+•	Level 1: Making three mistakes encrypts the user’s Pictures folder.
+•	Level 2: Making three mistakes encrypts the user’s Documents folder.
+•	Level 3: Making two mistakes encrypts the user’s Downloads folder.
+•	Level 4: Making two mistakes encrypts the user’s Desktop files.
+This progression emphasizes the importance of careful decision-making as users move through the game.

-- Pointing System
+Scoring System
-  - The scoring mechanism is time-sensitive, similar to Kahoot’s pointing system.
+The scoring mechanism in RansomGame is time-sensitive, mirroring systems like Kahoot’s.
 Faster responses yield higher points.
-For instance, answering a question with 30 seconds left on the timer earns more points than answering with only 10 seconds remaining.
+For example, answering a question with 30 seconds left on the timer earns significantly more points than answering with only 10 seconds remaining.
+In addition to quiz performance, the mini games provide opportunities to accumulate bonus points.

-- Mini-Games
-  - Each level concludes with a mini-game designed in Python, offering users an opportunity to earn bonus points while enjoying additional interactive activities.
-These mini games range from solving puzzles to quick reflex challenges.

-- File Encryption Simulation
-  - To simulate the real impact of ransomware, the game temporarily encrypts specific folders (e.g., pictures, downloads, documents, or desktop files) upon repeated mistakes.
-However, users can redeem their accumulated points to decrypt these files at the end of the game.

-- Decryption Mechanism
+Decryption Mechanism
-  - In RansomGame, encrypted files are not automatically decrypted within the game.
-To restore your files, you’ll need to visit bambooc.org.
-On the website, you can download a file containing the decryption key.
-Once you use this key, all your encrypted files will be unlocked.
-This approach enhances the game’s realism while ensuring your files remain safe and fully recoverable.
+At the conclusion of the game, players can use the points they have earned to decrypt their files.
+This feature not only restores the encrypted data but also reinforces the consequences of mistakes while rewarding careful gameplay and timely responses.
+By combining educational content with interactive gameplay, RansomGame offers a unique and engaging way for users to learn about cybersecurity while experiencing a simulated ransomware scenario.